Xmetalfanx/linuxSetup/documentation/development/templateGuide.md

 }
 ```

+- **Supported formats**
+  - tar.gz. tgz. tar.bz2, DEB, RPM, AppImage
-- it will probably be best clearing out (say removing the rpmURL line of that is not used) when i am using these ... this should stay as complete as possible here so i can copy and paste this later on
+- it will probably be best clearing out (say removing the rpmURL line of that doesn't deal with RPM installs for that app) when i am using these ...
+  - this should stay as complete as possible here so i can copy and paste this later on
 - IF there are say DEB RPM, and snaps available ...
 I say fill out all the info even if only some are used ...
 I can always switch things later with no effort at all that way
-- if two of the cases
+  - example - this means I may use a DEB for the ubuntu base, but i can then switch later with the snap info for that app already filled out

 ---